ArtifactForms/ChatBot/documentation/project.md

 ![](chatbot-banner-1920x1080.png)

+Conversational systems, also known as chatbots, are increasingly used in various domains like e-commerce and customer service to enable direct communication between businesses and users.
+These systems offer a natural language interface, making them accessible to non-technical users.
+While chatbot platforms are becoming more prevalent, building them remains a technically demanding task.
+[1]

 ## Terms
 * **Chatbot:** A computer program designed to simulate conversation with a human user.
 * **Chatbot training:** The process of teaching a chatbot to understand and respond to user input.